vrandall66/front-end-submissions-public/1804/mod-3/personal-projects/chris-boylen/checkin.md

 Any recommendations to best implement machine learning?

 #### Deliverables for next checkin:
-Complete setting up backend, so that users can be added.
+- Complete setting up backend, so that users can be added.
-Start testing
+- Start testing
+- Continue working on UI
+- Add ability to create account